vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 ### Clindamycin on 2023-07-05 8 PM

-On 2023-07-05 around 8 PM, shortly after starting my cool liquid foods dinner (about 5 minutes into the start of the meal), I took one tablet of clindamycin along with water.
+On 2023-07-05 around 8 PM, shortly after starting my cool liquid foods dinner (about 5 minutes into the start of the meal), I took one capsule of clindamycin along with water.
 See a [later section](#meals) for details regarding my meals.

+### All three medications on 2023-07-06 shortly after midnight

+On 2023-07-06 shortly after midnight, I had, along with water and the "cool liquid foods" meal I was having:

+* 1 capsule of clindamycin

+* 1 tablet of hydrocodone / acetaminophen

+* 1 tablet of ibuprofen 800 mg

 ## Meals